Creating To-Do Lists In WordPress

 Activate the plugin …

-Note: You can also get to the settings area by choosing To-Do List > Settings from your dashboard menu …
+Note: You can also get to the plugin’s ‘Settings’ area by selecting To-Do List > Settings from the dashboard menu …

-- Advanced Settings – This area is where you customize to-do lists, assign tasks to other users and perform plugin database maintenance tasks.
+- Advanced Settings – Here you can customize to-do lists, assign to-do items to other users and perform database maintenance tasks.

-- Import/Export – This tab is where you can import and export your to-do list data and plugin settings.
+- Import/Export – In this section you can import and export your to-do list data and plugin settings.

 To-Do List Settings